 Regulators, computers, gauges, underwater cameras and other sensitive scientific equipment – Soak for 20 minutes in a solution of warm water and antibacterial dish soap or OdoBan (5 oz./gal.).
 Rinse in fresh water; air dry.
 Additionally or alternately, thoroughly wipe with isopropyl alcohol.

 Properly dispose of disinfectant solutions and rinse water in a sink, tub, or shower.
 Never pour into the ocean or a storm drain.

 This protocol does not endorse, recommend, or favor any specific commercial product, process, or service, or the use of any trade, firm or corporation name and is provided only to inform the public.
 Safety data sheets for chemicals and user's manuals for equipment developed by product manufacturers provide critical information on the physical properties, reactivity, potential health hazards, storage, disposal, and appropriate first aid procedures for handling, application, and disposing of each product in a safe manner.

 Since July 25, 2018, divers visiting Flower Garden Banks National Marine Sanctuary aboard the M/V Fling have been asked to disinfect their gear at the dock using prepared tubs of Chlorohexadine disinfectant.
-This disinfectant is regularly used to decontaminate dive gear at the local aquarium.
+This disinfectant is regularly used to decontaminate dive gear at the local aquarium with no ill effects.

 General reef etiquette will also help protect the reefs from harm.
 For more information, contact email@example.com.

 While diving in the sanctuary, please stay alert for any signs that stony coral tissue loss disease might have reached the Flower Garden Banks.
 Consult the the infographic below for more information about what the disease looks like and the most likely species to be affected.

 To report any observations of coral disease, please contact Flower Garden Banks National Marine Sanctuary at firstname.lastname@example.org.